 Fresh, Modern Take on Pink

-While contemporary style is often a study in gray or other subdued colors, there are always exceptions to the rule, especially if the design and concept are well thought-out.
-A good example is this contemporary bedroom designed by CWB Architects, which uses a bright pink wall color with two neutral secondary colors--white and brown--along with a couple of lively accent colors--baby blue and sage green--to create a wonderfully relaxed and updated style that would work just as well in a teen or guest room as in the master bedroom.The animal print area rug adds an extra touch of fun.Continue to 8 of 9 below.
+While contemporary style is often a study in gray or other subdued colors, there are always exceptions to the rule, especially if the design and concept are well thought out.
+A good example is the contemporary bedroom designed by CWB Architects that uses a bright pink wall color with two neutral secondary colors--white and brown--along with a couple of lively accent colors--baby blue and sage green--to create a wonderfully relaxed and updated style that would work just as well in a teen or guest room as in the master bedroom.The animal print area rug adds an extra touch of fun.Continue to 8 of 9 below.

 08 of 09